anupn18/readme_lifesight/docs/PLATFORM/action/planner-1/planner-main-page.md

 * **Incrementality Experiments**: Real-world test results that validate and adjust the model's understanding of causal impact.
 * **Model Refreshes**: Periodic updates to the model to incorporate the latest data and market dynamics.

-> 📘 The reliability of your forecasts in Planner is directly dependent on the accuracy and calibration of the selected MMM.
+> 📘 The reliability of your forecasts in Planner is directly dependent on the accuracy and calibration of the selected marketing mix model.
 A well-trained and recently refreshed model will yield more dependable projections.

 ***